-Kodiak Sciences Inc. (the "Company") is a biopharmaceutical company specializing in novel therapeutics to treat highprevalence retinal diseases.
-The Company devotes substantially all of its time and efforts to performing research and development, raising capital and recruiting personnel.
+Kodiak Sciences Inc. (the "Company") is a clinical stage biopharmaceutical company committed to researching, developing and commercializing transformative therapeutics to treat high prevalence retinal diseases.
+The Company devotes substantially all of its resources to the research and development of its product platforms and product candidates including activities to conduct clinical studies of its product candidates, manufacture product candidates and provide general and administrative support for these operations.